brianmwadime/smutchings.github.io/_projects/lpa-brand.md

 ## Choosing a Font
 When choosing a font for a charitable foundation, such as an archive, its important that you use resources that can be easily found and that don't cost a fortune to licence and use.
 With that in mind, we used Google Fonts as the source when looking for fonts for the Archive, as the fonts are free to use and easy to download and include in websites.

-Inspired by the font previously used on the gate to the Leas Club, which inhabited the Pavilion during the last years of its life, we chose Oswald.
+Inspired by the font previously used on the gate to the Leas Club, which inhabited the Pavilion during the last years of its life, I chose Oswald.
 Its tall proportions match the original Leas Club font quite well, whilst also giving a impression of importance and an almost Art Nouveau feel to the logo.

-For the day-to-day font, we decided to go with Open Sans, mostly because of its legibility and familiarity, with it being used already in many websites and applications.
+For the day-to-day font, I decided to go with Open Sans, mostly because of its legibility and familiarity, with it being used already in many websites and applications.
 We did look at other fonts, but found that they offered little to no benefit whilst losing the familiarity and feel.

 ![A view of the different font guides for the Leas Pavilion Archive, as provided to the web team](/img/lpa-brand/font-guide.jpeg)
 A view of the different font guides for the Leas Pavilion Archive, as provided to the web team

+## Client Reaction
+The final design of the logo and brand was well received by the client.
+So much so, they commissioned me to create an exhibition using the same design language.

 ## Public Reception
 Reception of the logo and new branding has been incredibly positive.
 People love the mix of the Balustrade from the building itself with the new logo incorporating the wordmark.
 They also like the ability to split the logo into two elements, so that it can be tailored to the use at hand.
 (This became especially useful and fun when creating badges for the [opening exhibition](/lpa-exhibit).